- Weight, blood pressure, cholesterol, triglycerides and blood glucose are key health indicators.

 “We try to make them aware of what their test results mean for them,” she said.

 To understand what your test results may be telling you, it's helpful to know the following information from the American Heart Association (AHA) about key health numbers.

-Your height, gender and overall frame indicate your ideal weight range.
-The AHA considers a body-mass index (BMI) of 18.6 to 24.9 to be in the healthy range, with a waistline 35 inches or smaller for women and 40 inches maximum for men.
+The AHA considers a healthy body-mass index (BMI) to be 18.6 to 24.9, with a waistline of 35 inches or less for women and 40 inches maximum for men.

 - Elevated: 120-129/80